RanvierMUD/ranviermud/docs/api.md

   /api/help
 ```

 Right now, you can whitelist IPs by adding them to a key called `webWhitelist` in ranvier.json.
-By default only the
+By default, only the
 local host IP is whitelisted.